Answers to common taxes and insurance questions

 What is a qualified long-term care insurance contract?

-The IRS defines a qualified long-term care insurance contract as an insurance contract that provides only coverage of qualified long-term care services.
-In addition to a number of consumer protection provisions the contract must:
+The IRS defines a qualified long-term care insurance contract as an insurance contract that provides coverage of only qualified long-term care services.
+In addition to a number of consumer protection provisions, the contract must:

 • Be guaranteed renewable.